Omar Fayed (footballer)

-Omar Fayed Abdelwahab El Rakhawy (عمر فايد عبد الوهاب الرخاوى; born 4 July 2003) is an Egyptian professional footballer who plays as a centre-back for Primeira Liga club Arouca, on loan from Fenerbahçe, and the Egypt U23 national team.
+Omar Fayed Abdelwahab El Rakhawy (عمر فايد عبد الوهاب الرخاوى; born 4 July 2003) is an Egyptian professional footballer who plays as a centre-back for club Frosinone.

-Career
+Club career

-Al Mokawloon (2021–2023)
+Al Mokawloon

 Fayed began playing football as an academy product of the Al Mokawloon club and in 2022, he was promoted to the main squad.

-Fenerbahçe (2023–present)
+Fenerbahçe

-On 16 August 2023, he signed a four-year contract with the Turkish Süper Lig club Fenerbahçe.
+On 16 August 2023, he signed a four-year contract with Turkish club Fenerbahçe in the Süper Lig.

-Novi Pazar (2023–2024, loan)
+Loan to Novi Pazar

 On 15 September 2023, he was loaned out along with his teammate Jo Jin-ho to Serbian club Novi Pazar until the end of the 2023–24 season.

-On 1 November 2023, he made his debut with the team in a Serbian Cup match against Železničar Pančevo with 1-0 away win.
-On 26 November 2023, he made his Serbian SuperLiga debut with 90 mins performance against Radnički Niš in a 4-0 away victory.
+On 1 November 2023, he made his debut with the team in a Serbian Cup match against Železničar Pančevo with 1–0 away win.
+On 26 November 2023, Fayed made his Serbian SuperLiga debut; playing the full 90 minutes against Radnički Niš in a 4–0 away victory.

-Beerschot (2024–2025, loan)
+Loan to Beerschot

 Fenerbahçe announced that Fayed has been loaned to Beerschot until the end of the season.

-On 18 October 2024, he made his Belgian Pro League debut against Belgian powerhouse Anderlecht in a 2-1 home win.
-On 30 October 2024, he made his Belgian Cup debut with 90 mins performance against Challenger Pro League team RFC Liège in a 3-1 home win.
+On 18 October 2024, he made his Pro League debut against Belgian powerhouse Anderlecht in a 2–1 home win.
+On 30 October 2024, he made his Belgian Cup debut 90 mins performance against Challenger Pro League team RFC Liège in a 3–1 home win.

-Arouca (2025–2026, loan)
+Loan to Arouca

 On 14 August 2025, Primeira Liga club Arouca from Portugal loaned him with option to buy until the end of season.

-On 18 Octobr 2025, he made his debut with the team in a Taça de Portugal match against Portimonense, with 1-2 away win.
+On 18 October 2025, he made his debut in a 1–2 win away against Portimonense in the Taça de Portugal.
 On 25 October 2025, he made his Primeira Liga debut against Benfica.

+Frosinone

+On 19 August 2026, he signed a four-year contract with newly promoted Italian Serie A side Frosinone.

-International
+International career

-He is a youth international for Egypt.
+Fayed is a youth international for Egypt.

 In July 2024, Rogério Micale selected him for the 2024 Olympic Games in Paris.
-Fayed started in all three group matches, as well as the quarter-final against Paraguay and the semi-final against France, he received a red card in semi-final.
+Fayed started in all three group matches, as well as the quarter-final against Paraguay and the semi-final against France; he received a red card in semi-final.

+On 21 September 2026, Fayed got called up for the Egyptian national team after their defender Hamdi Fathi got injured in training.